sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/04-http-headers.md

 </login-config>
 ```

-> Note: Take care if you regenerate the WAR file, you should check if the `web.xml` file has not been modified.
-If so, you should make again this manipulation.
+> If you regenerate the WAR file, ensure that the web.xml file has not been altered.
+If it has, you will need to repeat this configuration.

 - Create a file `<WEBAPP_NAME>.xml` under `<TOMCAT_CONF_FOLDER>/Catalina/localhost` folder with the below content
   - Set the rights accordingly